 The theoretical lessons on tools, on the digitization and development process that will be held on 15 and 18 December 2020, will be followed by a photogrammetry workshop applied to cultural heritage.

-This second part, scheduled for January 2021, will allow users to become familiar with photogrammetric survey techniques through the use of digital cameras (professional and otherwise).
+This second part, will allow users to become familiar with photogrammetric survey techniques through the use of digital cameras (professional and otherwise).